M/Y Galapagos Sea Star Journey

 All cabins come equipped with plush bedding, seating areas, minibar, television, en-suite bathroom and panoramic windows

-The Odyssey Suite is one of the largest cabins in the Galapagos at (35m2)
+The Sea Star Suite is one of the largest cabins available in all of the Galapagos Islands at 35m2

 Sun deck, two Jacuzzis, comfortable sun loungers and a mini spa offering therapies and massages

-To start planning your vacation to Sea Star Journey
+Call us on 858 345 1763 to start planning your vacation to M/Y Galapagos Sea Star Journey

 The Sea Star Journey is a deluxe motor yacht measuring 43 meters (140ft), and offering the most space of any boat sailing the Galapagos for 16 passengers.

-Social areas include a saloon, mini library and video library and a play zone for children (during family departures).
+Social areas include a saloon, mini library and video library and a play zone for children (during family departures only).
 Snorkelling equipment and kayaks are available without extra charge.

 The Sea Star Journey operates on 4, 5, 9, 10 and 14 night set departures.